desec-io/draft-thomassen-dnsop-multialgo-problem-statement/draft-thomassen-dnsop-multialgo-problem-statement.md

 a year) during which the above disadvantages would manifest.

-It thus seems desirable to find a way for publishing the new trust anchor without introducing the new algorithm into the zone just yet, as emphasized by the Root Zone Algorithm Rollover Study Design Team at IETF 116
+It thus seems desirable to find a way for publishing the new trust anchor without introducing the new algorithm into the zone just yet, as emphasized in the Root Zone Algorithm Rollover Study {{AlgorithmRolloverStudy}}.
-{{RolloverDesignTeam}}.

 ## DNSSEC-Enabled Multi-Provider Setups